FAQ for New Attendees

 Each special event is unique.
 Generally, the special events last 90 minutes, and frequently they include a discussion panel with 4–6 distinguished thought leaders, military officers, or policymakers.
 Audience members are typically encouraged to ask the panelists questions.
 However, not all special events follow this model.
 The Ignite! event, for instance, includes several dozen fast-paced 5-minute presentations by distinguished speakers.

-Finally, Community of Interest / Program Brief events are specifically tailored to meet the needs of distinct subgroups; examples of these events include the Simulation and Training in Europe event or the Interoperable Performance Assessment symposium.
+Finally, Community of Interest and Program Brief levels events are specifically tailored to meet the needs of distinct subgroups; examples of these events include the Simulation and Training in Europe event or the Interoperable Performance Assessment symposium, or Program Briefs from the Services.

 21. How are the special events ideas reviewed and selected?